-In the model selection problem, the central entity is the marginal model likelihood (MML), obtained by integrating the Bayesian posterior density over the model parameters:
+In the model selection problem, the central entity is the marginal model likelihood (MML), or evidence, obtained by integrating the Bayesian posterior density over the model parameters m in model k:

-$$\pi{\text{MML}} = \int L(d|m)p(m)dm.$$
+$$\pi{\text{MML}}(k) = \int L(d|m)p(m)dm.$$

-This is sometimes called the evidence (Sambridge et al., 2006).
 In general, the integral is quite difficult to perform, but approximations like the Laplace approximation are very effective if the posterior is modestly compact (Raftery, 1996).
-It is known that the Laplace approximation behaves asymptotically like the celebrated Bayes Information Criterion (BIC) (Denison et al., 2002; Raftery, 1996), and thus the MML, like the BIC, has the required "Occamist" characteristic of favouring the simplest model that adequately explains the data.
+It is known that the Laplace approximation behaves asymptotically like the Bayes Information Criterion (BIC) (Denison et al., 2002), and thus has the required "Occamist" characteristic of favouring the simplest model that adequately explains the data.